Orbi home mesh wifi system: Pros, cons and tips

 kWh = kW x Hours

-kWh is the measurement unit used by the electricity suppliers to calculate our electricity bills.
+kWh is the measurement unit the electricity suppliers use to calculate our electricity bills.

-Also, most of the big appliances, like the dishwashers or washing machines, rate their consumption in kWh.
+Also, most big appliances, like dishwashers or washing machines, rate their consumption in kWh.

 For example, if a device uses 2.5 Kilowatts and has been working for 5 hours: